Hardpansara/Student-management-system-project/README.md

    - **Deleting a Student:**
      - Users can delete a student from the database by providing the student's ID.

-5. **Error Handling:**
+7. **Error Handling:**
    - The application includes error handling for invalid input during student creation and login validation.
    - Database-related errors are caught and displayed in a dialog box.

 **Usage:**
 1. Execute the Java program.
+2. Ensure that the "mysql-connector-j-8.1.0" library is added to the reference library of the project.
-2. Enter the username and password when prompted.
+3. Enter the username and password when prompted.
-3. Choose from the menu options to perform various operations on student records.
+4. Choose from the menu options to perform various operations on student records.

 **Note:**
 - Users should customize the database connection details (URL, username, password) based on their MySQL setup.